 An essential KPI calculates the overall amount of bags handled during a period (hour, day, week, etc.)

 Airline Punctuality KPIs

 Let’s dive into a very sophisticated topic we like to call airline punctuality KPIs.
-However, this is not about the standard punctuality KPIs but very specific performance indicators.
-Airlines use these KPIs to closely monitor particular turn-around aspects that heavily influece the airline’s punctuality.
+However, this is not about the standard punctuality KPIs but particular performance indicators.
+Airlines use these KPIs to closely monitor particular turn-around aspects that heavily influence the airline’s punctuality.

 Ground Time Recovery

 The ground time recovery KPI analyzes flights (or aircraft) with a delayed arrival but on-time departure of the consecutive flight.
 In other words: Flights that recovered a delay during the ground time.
 The KPI is calculated as the share of flights with a delayed arrival (ATA > STA) and on-time departure of the consecutive flight, concerning all delayed arrivals.